kanboard/documentation/source/user_guide/search.rst

 Search by external reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The task reference is an external id of your task, by example a ticket
+The task reference is an external ID of your task, for example a ticket
 number from another software.

--  Find tasks with a reference: ``ref:1234`` or
+-  Find tasks with a reference: ``ref:1234`` or ``reference:TICKET-1234``
-   ``reference:TICKET-1234``
 -  Wildcard search: ``ref:TICKET-*``

 Search by category